 - Brookings Main Campus

-Improving the health and quality of life for individuals, families and communities.
+Improving health and quality of life through nutrition.

 Is it for you?

 This program will be a good fit if you:

 - Want the qualifications to become a registered dietitian nutritionist

 - Want a career with a lot of different options